maia2a/my-crud-app/README.md

 * `PUT /todos/:id`: Updates a single todo by ID
 * `DELETE /todos/:id`: Deletes a single todo by ID

-## License

-This application is licensed under the ISC License.

 ## Author

 Gabriell Maia